andreasabel/inCode/entry/const-applicative-and-monoids.md

 between `Applicative` and `Monoid`, and also why `Const`'s Applicative instance is defined the way it is!

+[^1]: Note that if you want to play along in ghci, you should give this a `Show`
+    instance by typing `deriving (Show)` after the data declaration

-[^1]: There are other laws, but because of parametric polymorphism in Haskell,
+[^2]: There are other laws, but because of parametric polymorphism in Haskell,
     we know they must be true if and only if `fmap id = id`.

-[^2]: Note that in the real world we also have to verify that our definition
+[^3]: Note that in the real world we also have to verify that our definition
     combines effects in an *associative* way, but we won't go too deeply into this for this article.

-[^3]: Note that the Applicative laws are loose enough to allow a different
+[^4]: Note that the Applicative laws are loose enough to allow a different
     definition, with the same `pure`, but with
     `Const x <*> Const y = Const (y <> x`).
 But, this is just a different `Monoid` (`Const (Dual w)`).